GAIA (journal)

 GAIA: Ecological Perspectives for Science and Society (Gaia: Ökologische Perspektiven für Wissenschaft und Gesellschaft) is a peer-reviewed academic journal established in 1992.
-Its main focus is on background information, analyses, and solutions of environmental and sustainability problems.
+Its main focus is on inter- and transdisciplinary research on and for sustainability transformations.
 Since 2001 it is published by oekom verlag.
 Articles are in English and German.
-The editor-in-chief is Helga Weisz (PIK Potsdam).
+The current editor-in-chief is Irmi Seidl (Swiss Federal Institute for Forest, Snow and Landscape Research WSL, Birmensdorf, CH).

 GAIA follows the Green Road to Open Access: Authors can archive their article for free public use on personal websites and/or in any open access repository immediately after publication (no embargo period).

 Authors retain copyright: All articles are published under the terms of the Creative Commons Attribution license CC BY 4.0.

 Additionally, GAIA offers GAIA Hybrid Option: With this option authors can publish their articles with full open access against a basic charge.

 Sections

 The journal contains the following sections: